Enhancing Plasticity for First Session Adaptation Continual Learning: Introduction

-The novel perspective of addressing CIL with \method presents several \textbf{benefits}: \textbf{(i)} it cuts computation during training time by limiting the training to just the first task; \textbf{(ii)} it does not lead to irreversible forgetting on the previous tasks as the model is reset after every adaptation on a new sample, hence capitalizing the strong generalizability of PTMs; \textbf{(iii)} it is robust to unforeseen alterations to test samples, such as synthetic corruptions and perturbations~\cite{hendrycks2019benchmarking}, a critical aspect which has been overlooked in CIL; \textbf{(iv)} it is highly parameter-efficient while being state-of-the-art in many CIL benchmarks.
-Unlike many CIL methods, our \method is intuitive and simple to implement.
+Unlike many CIL methods, \method is intuitive and simple to implement, yet delivers several benefits: \textbf{(i)} it reduces computation during training time by limiting the training to just the first task; \textbf{(ii)} Unlike FSA, \method allows greater adaptability to new tasks without excessive forgetting; \textbf{(iii)} By leveraging TTA, \method inherently withstands corruptions and perturbations~\citep{hendrycks2019benchmarking}, a critical aspect often overlooked in CIL; and \textbf{(iv)} it is highly parameter-efficient.
+Through extensive experiments, we demonstrate that \method achieves state-of-the-art performance across standard CIL benchmarks, surpassing FSA methods.
+Moreover, by relying on TTA, \method is inherently robust to data corruptions, enhancing its real-world applicability.

-In summary, our \textbf{contributions} are the following: \textbf{(i)} we bring a paradigm shift in CIL with our proposed \method by successfully demonstrating that TTA is a potent and efficient solution for CIL in the era of large PTMs; \textbf{(ii)} we are the first to highlight the need to evaluate the robustness of CIL methods against common corruptions - \method is implicitly robust to such corruptions; \textbf{(iii)} we extensively benchmark PTM-based CIL methods, including benchmarks that have large domain gaps with the pre-training data: our \method outperforms state-of-the-art CIL methods on both clean and corrupted data.